Problems with the current LLMs

 Closing words

-I think we still have a long road a head of us with the current state of transformer models.
+I think we still have a long road ahead of us with the current state of transformer models.

 Sources